-In the interim, to maintain our strategic direction and focus, the elected members and staff drew on their ongoing communications and engagement with our community to update the Strategic Community Plan and an interim Strategic Community Plan 2020 - 2030 was adopted in August 2020.
+In the interim, to maintain our strategic direction and focus, the council members and staff drew on their ongoing communications and engagement with our community to update the Strategic Community Plan and an interim Strategic Community Plan 2020 - 2030 was adopted in August 2020.

-With the easing of restrictions, the community engagement was reactivated in October 2020, with a community survey open to all community members and stakeholders, along with visioning workshops in November 2020.
-We have developed this Strategic Community Plan 2021 - 2031 following the input and feedback received from our community.
+With the easing of restrictions, the community engagement reactivated in October 2020, with a community survey open to all community members and stakeholders, along with visioning workshops in November 2020.
+We developed the Strategic Community Plan 2021 - 2031 following the input and feedback received from our community.
+We have undertaken a minor review of this Plan in 2024.